 October 5, 1941

-Louis Brandeis, retired United States Supreme Court Justice passes away at the age of 84 in Washington DC.
-The first Jewish Supreme Court Justice, Brandeis embraced Zionism making it more acceptable for American Jews at a time when many American Jews were fearful of supporting the Zionist cause lest they be tagged disloyal to America.
-In 1915, he wrote, “loyalty to America demands…that each American Jew become a Zionist.”
+Louis Brandeis, retired United States Supreme Court Justice, dies at the age of 84 in Washington.
+The first Jewish Supreme Court Justice, Brandeis embraced Zionism, making it more acceptable for American Jews at a time when many were fearful of supporting the Zionist cause lest they be tagged disloyal to America.
+In 1915, Brandeis wrote, “Loyalty to America demands … that each American Jew become a Zionist.”